Close

 Adjusting to a foreign culture

 There is often a period of adjustment after moving to a different country.
 It takes time to learn a new language, customs, gestures and a monetary system.
 When you receive overseas orders, you may feel scared, uneasy or worried about how you will handle the changes.
 That may change to excitement and enthusiasm as you prepare to move.
-Once overseas, you may feel tired and overwhelmed by all the new things there are to learn.
-After a while, as you better grasp the language and culture, you should begin to feel at home.
-Here are some strategies to help you adjust to a foreign culture.

 • Learn the language.
 Start out small with conversational phrases such as greetings or expressions of thanks and appreciation, like please and thank you.
 You may never become fluent in the language, and that’s OK.
-Most people appreciate when you try to speak their language, even if you do so imperfectly.
+Most people appreciate it when you try to speak their language, even if you do so imperfectly.
 Check with your Military and Family Support Center for language and cultural classes to get you started.

 • Speak English clearly.
 Many people around the world speak English but don’t understand slang phrases or jargon.
 Speak slowly and clearly to avoid misunderstandings.